nimamahmoudi/ECE422-Proj2-StartKit/README.md

     http client program on the `Client_VM`.

-8. For more information on how to work with the load generator, go to the [load generator repository](https://github.com/DDSystemLab/ddsl_load_tester).
+8. For more information on how to work with the load generator, go to the [load generator repository](./ddsl_load_tester).

 9. Set the `hatch_rate` to 1 and use the user_sequence in `sequence.py` to generate two sine waves.
 Run the `sequence.py` to see the example output of running the sequence.
+    Note that you have to update the function `get_docker_replica_count()` to get the current replica count according to your structure and application name.
     ```bash
     $ python sequence.py
     ```